toolness/p5.js-docker/README.md

 At the time of this writing, I recommend manually setting up a Linux virtual machine and using Docker inside that, as Docker Compose for Windows still has lots of limitations.
+This is what I do on my Windows desktop.

 However, if you're up for an adventure, try installing [Docker Toolbox][docker-windows] and run the rest of these